sbt/website/src/reference/06-Name-Index.md

     either a single [Setting](../api/sbt/Init\$Setting.html) or a
     sequence of settings
     ([SettingList](../api/sbt/Init\$SettingList.html)) to be defined at
     once.
-The types in a /Getting-Started/Full-Def always use just a plain [Setting](../api/sbt/Init\$Setting.html).
+The types in a [.scala build definition][Full-Def] always use just a plain [Setting](../api/sbt/Init\$Setting.html).
 -   [Initialize](../api/sbt/Init\$Initialize.html) describes how to
     initialize a setting using other settings, but isn't bound to a